SnakeSolid/python-doc-search/README.md

 * Whoosh - full text search and highlight;
 * Metro UI CSS - metro ui like css styles.

-All libraries included, but package manager can be used to install it.
+All libraries can be installed with package manager or downloaded from their official sites.

+Full version with libraries available [here](https://bitbucket.org/snakesolid/python-doc-search/downloads/doc-search.tgz).

 ### License